I had the thought to make a Quiet Book for my daughter.

-I didn’t really want to go out and buy a bunch of craft stuff to make the Quiet Book with so the only things I purchased were a few fabric squares from the quilt clearance bin at my local fabric store.
+I didn’t really want to go out and buy a bunch of craft stuff and fabric to make her Quiet Book with so the only things I purchased were a few fabric squares from the quilting clearance bin at my local fabric store.

 I used the pretty quilt fabric for the front back and spine.
 I used some basic natural cotton for the pages.
 I used thin batting to stuff the pages.
 And then I used felt fabric for the activities.

 I got ideas from all over the internet and then at the end I landed upon this site, Girl Inspired, and took a few ideas to pretty up my Peanut’s Quiet Book.

 My Peanut’s book is not big.
 Only 3 activities on 6 pages, but I am surprised by how much she enjoys it.
 It could be because I made it.
 I’m not trying to toot my own horn or anything but I have noticed for the last few years that she really treasures the things that people make for her rather than buy.

 These are the pages of her Quiet Book.